 The BCJ curriculum is designed to provide the working adult, who has completed the 60 semester hours of core curriculum, the opportunity to complete their Bachelor of Science in Criminal Justice degree in twelve months.
 By taking classes at night and on weekends, the adult student may complete two years of course work in just twelve months.
-Some BCJ courses are offered as a combination of online and classroom course work.
+Some BCJ courses are web-enhanced.